pipe-cd/pipecd/docs/content/en/blog/news/pipecd-best-practice-02.md

 - The internal play cluster: run the internal play controlplane and piped.
 Basically, it's a demonstrate environment to show the PipeCD users some early access versions which not yet been published.
 - The external play cluster: run the external play controlplane and piped, we published it as [play.pipecd.dev](https://play.pipecd.dev).

-These clusters: dog, dev, internal play and external play and their running controlplane deployment are all deployed by a Piped which is managed by Production controlplane under `project: platform` project.
+These clusters: dog, dev, internal play, external play, and their running controlplane deployment are all deployed by a Piped which is managed by the Production controlplane under `project: platform` project.

 #### Some notes you can learn from PipeCD's self CD architecture